Kairotic/coding-with-knots/quipu.md

 challenges, because quipus are a branching structure, which, instead of just being laid out in space, has to be distributed in a time series.
 This obstacle has the positive effect that it broaches the tacit assumptions that remain hidden in pictorial representation: we don't know the correct reading order, and out of the many possible paths, many are non-trivial.
 Also, reading orders that were not used by the quipu-makers may reveal important facts about what they encode.

-In our first experiments, we set up a system programmable in realtime so that we could quickly try out divergent ideas.
+Furthermore, however, the material qualities of quipus present us with the challenge of having many levels of structured properties, including colours, knot positions, knot types, and ply.
+In our first experiments, we used sonification to juxtapose them in time.
+For this, we developed a system programmable in realtime so that we could quickly try out divergent ideas.

 ## Sonification experiments
 ### Thread colour